apitoolkit/apitoolkit-landing/docs/features/api-monitoring-observability/index.md

 Some **key benefits** and popular **use cases** include the ability to:

-- Watch errors, performance, and other metrics that matter using our API Log Explorer, so you can pinpoint API issues, understand the root cause(s), and fix them in real-time.
+- Watch errors, stack traces, performance stats, and other metrics that matter using our API Log Explorer, so you can pinpoint API issues, understand the root cause(s), and fix them in real-time.
 - Effortlessly capture the entire request-response chain, allowing you to reproduce complex issues with ease and get to the bottom of them fast.
 - Set alerts to track certain requests when they cross certain thresholds and notify relevant members of your team via email or Slack when the alert is triggered.
 - Generate a public link for any request or error log in the dashboard and share it with relevant members of your team (like customer support or engineering), so they can easily get on each issue with enough context and reproducible information.
 - Identify and fix different kind of errors or performance issues as they happen or even before they happen, ensuring a seamless user experience, reduced downtimes, happy users, and in turn more revenue.
+- And a lot more!

 ![Screenshot of APItoolkit dashboard](/docs/dashboard/dashboard/section-3.png)